xasterKies/rune/README.md

 # rune
-rune: A minimal proof of concept bytecode programming language
+rune(the writings in the stone): A minimal proof of concept bytecode interpreted programming language